10 Business and Economics Books Every Student Should Read

 Below, we’ve narrowed down our favourite Business and Economics books to just ten titles, curated to offer a taste of the wide range of content these fields cover.
 We’ve included something for everyone, ranging from simple introductions to history, autobiography, self-help and even a novel.
 Books one to five focus on the business side of things, while six to ten are more economics-centric.

 Happy reading!
-And if you’re looking for an immersive business and economics educational experience, consider our prestigious Oxford Summer School, where these topics and more are brought to life by experts in the field.
+And if you’re looking for an immersive business and economics educational experience, consider our Oxford Summer School, where these topics and more are brought to life by experts in the field.

 Best business books for students